 National Children’s Dental Health Month comes around every February.
 Several children see brushing their teeth as a torturous chore, while many parents struggle to get their children to brush their teeth properly.
 February is all about teaching kids how important dental hygiene is for their health now so that it doesn’t develop into a toothache later.

-World Pediatric Bone and Joint Day - History
+History of World Pediatric Bone and Joint Day

 World Pediatric Bone and Joint Day timeline